 Complications vary based on underlying etiology.
-Routine prophylaxis, including deep vein thrombosis (DVT) and stress ulcer prophylaxis, should be initiated when clinically indicated.
+Routine prophylaxis, including deep vein thrombosis (DVT) and stress ulcer prophylaxis, should be initiated when clinically indicated in severely ill bed-ridden patients, especially if they require mechanical ventilation.
 Long-term antibiotics, when clinically indicated, should be as narrow spectrum as possible to limit the potential for superinfection (suggested by a new fever, a change in the white blood cell [WBC] count, or clinical deterioration).
 Unnecessary vascular catheters and Foley catheters should be removed as soon as possible.
 (See Prognosis, Treatment, and Medication.)

 Potential complications include the following:

 Education should ideally target the patient's family.
 Family members need to understand the fluid nature of immune responsiveness and that SIRS is a potential harbinger of other more dire syndromes.

 Systemic inflammatory response syndrome (SIRS), independent of the etiology, has the same pathophysiologic properties, with minor differences in inciting cascades.
 Many consider the syndrome a self-defense mechanism.
 Inflammation is the body's response to nonspecific insults that arise from chemical, traumatic, or infectious stimuli.
 The inflammatory cascade is a complex process that involves humoral and cellular responses, complement, and cytokine cascades.
 Bone best summarized the relationship between these complex interactions and SIRS as the following 3-stage process.